Kentucky AG says he did not recommend charges against two Breonna Taylor officers | Law-Order

 Kentucky AG says he did not recommend charges against two Breonna Taylor officers

-The Kentucky attorney general who presented evidence to a grand jury in the police shooting death of Breonna Taylor said he did not recommend any charges against the two police officers who shot her, saying the grand jury needed to make that decision on its own.
-The revelation in a Louisville television interview pre-empts one of the main points of interest that was to be unveiled on Wednesday when a recording of the proceedings is to be made public.
+Kentucky's attorney general, who presented evidence to a grand jury in the police shooting death of Breonna Taylor, said he did not recommend any charges against the two police officers who shot her as the grand jury needed to make that decision on its own.
+The revelation, in a Louisville television interview, pre-empts one of the main points of interest that was to be unveiled on Wednesday when a recording of the proceedings is to be made public.

 ALSO READ